Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 - Is there a shortage of the said supplies right now?

-Once a reply from the RFQ or request for quotation is received from the supplier, the procurement manager should hold a meeting to discuss the quotes given.
-A detailed analysis for each pricing is considered while the initial market research will give the procurement manager an idea of how much each supply is priced at a market level.
+A detailed analysis of each pricing is considered, while the initial market research will give the procurement manager an idea of how much each supply is priced at a market level.

 The information from the market research, once again, is invaluable because it will give the procurement manager an edge when proceeding toward the next procurement process.